SunTT-DOC/PremPS/README.md

 <font size=4>

-You will need to have Python 2.7 (or higher) and R 3.4.0 (or higher) installed.
+You will need to have Python 2.7 and R 3.4.0 (or higher) installed.

 </font>